blyxyas/hq9c/README.md

 The highly complicated HQ9+ programming language isn't easy to understand, but I'll do my best to explain it in a way your mortal mind can understand.

-The HQ9+ programming language has 4 characters:
+The HQ9+ programming language has 4 characters, and all other characters (included their lowercase versions) are treated as characters.

 * H
 * Q